This One Thing

 Photo by MabelAmber.
 Courtesy of Pixabay.

 What about the connections we have with our close friends?
 How does that work?
-The Scripture gives us an example of that when talking about Jonathan and David.
+The Scripture gives us an example of this when talking about Jonathan and David.
 In 1 Samuel 18:1, it says that, “the soul of Jonathan was knit to the soul of David, and Jonathan loved him as his own soul.”
-I have had a few friends in my life whom I have had that kind connection with.
-For whatever reason, we have connected and as time passed, our souls became more and more knit together.
-Many times, I will be thinking about my friend, and she will call me or visa versa.
+I have had a few friends in my life with whom I have had that kind of connection.
+For whatever reason, we have connected, and as time passed, our souls became more and more knit together.
+Many times, I will be thinking about my friend, and she will call me or vice versa.
 What does that look like in the unseen realm?
 I don’t know.
 If I did, I would draw or paint a picture of it.

 All Scripture taken from The Holy Bible, New King James Version.
 Copyright 1982 by Thomas Nelson, Inc. Used with permission.